-- “A variety of eating patterns (combinations of different foods or food groups) are acceptable for the management of diabetes.
-Personal preferences and metabolic goals should be considered when recommending one eating pattern over another.”
+- “A variety of eating patterns are acceptable for the management of diabetes.
+Personal preferences and metabolic goals should be considered when recommending one eating pattern over another.”6

-I believe these statements allow dietitians to use critical thinking and clinical judgement when making dietary recommendations for diabetic and prediabetic individuals – the great majority of whom would benefit from a carb-restricted diet.
+At the time this paper was published, I believed these statements allowed dietitians to use critical thinking and clinical judgement when making dietary recommendations for those with diabetes and prediabetes – the great majority of whom would benefit from a carb-restricted diet.

 Potential consequences of practicing low carb

-One thing to be aware of is the potential backlash by dietitians who hold negative views about low-carb diets.
-In recent years, some dietitians report having been censured or fired as a result of practicing carb restriction with clients or patients.
+One thing to be aware of is the potential backlash by dietitians who are biased against low-carb diets.
+A few dietitians have privately told me that they have been reprimanded or lost their jobs as a result of practicing carb restriction with patients.

-The most notable case is that of Jennifer Elliott from New South Wales, Australia.
-After working as a dietitian for more than 30 years, Jennifer received notice of a formal complaint from another dietitian for recommending low-carb diets to her patients with diabetes and metabolic syndrome.
+The most notable case is the one involving Jennifer Elliott from New South Wales, Australia.
+After working as a dietitian for more than 30 years, Jennifer received notice of a formal complaint from another dietitian who took issue with her recommending low-carb diets to patients with diabetes and metabolic syndrome.
 She was eventually deregistered by the Dietitians Association of Australia, which led to her loss of employment.
 You can read more about Jennifer’s story here.